CONSTRUCTION CAREER GUIDETRADE SCHOOL VS COLLEGE

-In this article we’ll compare trade school vs college, and take a look at the benefits of trade school.
-If you’re wondering the value of trade school vs college (or university), this article will discuss: what is a trade school, how much does trade school cost, and give a brief overview of all the things you can go to trade school for.
+If you’re wondering the value of trade school vs college (or university), we will discuss what is a trade school, how much does trade school cost, and give a brief overview of all the things you can go to trade school for.

 What is a trade school and how much does it cost?